Hispanic paradox: History

-Life expectancy in the USA by race, 2006 to 2021.
+Life expectancy in the US by race, 2006 to 2021.

 First coined as the Hispanic Epidemiological Paradox in 1986 by Kyriakos Markides, the phenomenon is also known as the Latino Epidemiological Paradox.
 According to Markides, a professor of sociomedical sciences at the University of Texas Medical Branch in Galveston, this paradox was ignored by past generations, but is now "the leading theme in the health of the Hispanic population in the United States."

 The specific cause of the phenomenon is poorly understood, although the decisive factor appears to be place of birth.
 It appears that the Hispanic paradox cannot be explained by either the "salmon bias hypothesis" or the "healthy migrant effect", two theories that posit low mortality among immigrants due to, respectively, a possible tendency for sick immigrants to return to their home country before death and a possible tendency for new immigrants to be unusually healthy compared to the rest of their home-country population.
 Historical differences in smoking habits by ethnicity and place of birth may explain much of the paradox, at least at adult ages.

 Others have proposed that the lower mortality of Hispanics could reflect a slower biological aging rate of Hispanics.
 Some believe that there is no Hispanic paradox, and that inaccurate counting of Hispanic deaths in the United States leads to an underestimate of Hispanic mortality.